colinlienard/sv-router/docs/guide/common/preloading.md

 ## Programmatically

-You can also preload a route programatically with the `preload` function:
+You can also preload a route programmatically with the `preload` function:

 ::: code-group